jakob-bagterp/browserist/docs/settings/proxy.md

 ## Supported Browsers

 !!! note
-    Only a few browsers support using a proxy server, for instance Chrome and Edge.
+    Only a few browsers support using a proxy server, for instance Chrome, Edge, and Firefox.

 Browsers that support using a proxy server: